Skip to main content

 • Is tightly bound — cryptographically linked to a specific transaction context via txCommit (or userOpHash for ERC-4337) and chainId

-• Includes a policyHash claim — SHA-256 of the canonical JSON serialization of the evaluated warranty.md policy, creating a verifiable link between the authorization decision and the policy version that made it
+• Includes a policyHash claim — SHA-256 of the canonical policy object defined in Policy hash canonical input, creating a verifiable link between the authorization decision and the policy version that made it

 Every claim in the attestation is purposeful.
 Together they form the cryptographic chain: operator policy → policy hash → attestation → execution outcome.
 Any link in that chain can be independently verified, after the fact, by any party.